Solo Travel in Mexico

 The capital, Mexico City was founded in 1325 and is the oldest city on the American continent.
 It’s also one of the most populated in the world and has more museums than you’ll have time to visit.
 If you only see one, make it the Museum of Anthropology which represents the country’s main cultures.
 The Museum of Modern Art is also worth a visit and there is even a tequila museum for tequila lovers.

-It is so easy to navigate your way around with the metro, or jump on the hop on bus to make the most of this sprawling city.
+It is so easy to navigate your way around with the metro, or jump on the hop on bus to make the most of this sprawling city and to get your bearings on the first day.
 Art deco is everywhere and colourful murals and urban art can be found on the side of the dullest of buildings.
 You’ll find plenty of entertainment too with road jugglers or live musicians serenading your dinner table.
 Head to Plaza Garibaldi for traditional string instruments in true Mexican style or mooch around the Sunday market at Funente de la Cibeles.

 The area of Condesa is our favourite; this trendy little place with a bohemian vibe is great for a sunny afternoon and has plenty of al fresco cafes – perfect for watching the world go by.
 You can’t leave Mexico City without a visit to the zoo (it’s free!) with 200 indigenous species unique to Mexico or without a trip to the Arena Mexico for some traditional Mexican wrestling.

 At night watch the street performers and singers at Zócalo, the main square in Mexico City.
 If you're a party GatG, Mama Rumba is a fun, safe place to dance salsa with the locals.
 From Mexico City you can take tours to Teotihuaczn, the largest pre-Colombian site in the Americas.
 Take an early tour to get there as soon as it opens to avoid the crowds.